 Moving from cubicle city to open office plan may sound intimidating… and it can be, at first.
 But as civil engineering and surveying firm The Kleingers Group proves, the transition to a more casual, community-driven workplace can also be more awe-inspiring than unnerving.

-The firm’s new headquarters in Cincinnati is nothing like its former space—even though it occupies the same 28,000-square-foot building it always has.
+The firm’s new headquarters in West Chester is nothing like its former space—even though it occupies the same 28,000-square-foot building it always has.
 Prior to engaging SHP, the nondescript, early-80s era converted warehouse was the opposite of a connected work environment.
 Heavy on private offices, disconnected studios and circuitous corridors, the office was a mish-mash of different styles desperately in need of a total transformation.

 This is not uncommon.
 Companies often incrementally absorb—and renovate—to accommodate a growing staff.
 As architects and designers, it is SHP’s job to reimagine and reconfigure the bones of a building to reflect where our clients are headed next.